dcdorukcengiz/python_meets_R/python_meets_R.md

 #### Question 4

-Say, you have built a forecast model, and you get the following forecasts at state-by-month-level.
+Say, you have built a forecast model, and you get the forecasts at state-by-month-level.
 Could you pivot this data from long to wide format?
 Each row will show the state information.
 Python warning: State should remain as a separate column in the data.

 #### R